OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 # 4. Select a tensor from the list and start working
 ```

-If additional permissions are needed to select a dataset for training, the data scientist may request permission right in their Jupyter Notebook before continuing on.
+If additional permissions are needed to select a tensor for training, the data scientist may request permission right in their Jupyter Notebook before continuing on.

 ```python
 # 1. Log into the PyGrid gateway